Consultant, Contributor for Peatland Restoration Initiatives

 Period of Work

-The duration of the service is 3 months with possibility of extension according to performance evaluation.
-A detailed work plan will be discussed with WRI Indonesia’s peatland restoration team following signing of the engagement contract.
+The initial duration of the service is 3 months.
+A detailed work plan will be discussed with WRI Indonesia’s restoration team following signing of the engagement contract.

 Final candidates might be required to take a writing test and to produce two writing samples when needed.